Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Briefly, the compressor pressure switch trips to off when the tank pressure reaches a certain pressure level, known as the cut out pressure, and the compressor should stop.
-When compressed air is used and when the tank pressure reaches a certain lower pressure called the cut in pressure setting, the pressure switch trips to on, and the air compressor should start.
+Briefly, the compressor pressure switch trips off when the tank pressure reaches a certain pressure level, known as the cut-out pressure, and the compressor should stop.
+When compressed air is used and when the tank pressure reaches a certain lower pressure called the cut-in pressure setting, the pressure switch trips to on, and the air compressor should start.
 The range of pressure between the air compressor stopping and then starting is in the 20 – 30 PSI area.
-If your compressor stops at 120 PSI for example, it would typically start around the 90 PSI tank pressure level.
+If your compressor stops at 120 PSI, for example, it would typically start around the 90 PSI tank pressure level.

 Compressor starts and stops!

 If your air compressor starts and stops, knowing if the compressor power supply is good is the first step.
 Monitor the supply or line side of the pressure switch with the voltage monitor, to ensure that the power supply to the switch is always there when the compressor is plugged in and the ON/OFF switch (if there is one) is on.
 A fluctuating power supply can cause the compressor to start and stop.